lesliejwc/design-patterns/Design-Principles.md

 concepts will allow you to see how and why application of these principles will lead your designs to be more maintainable, understandable and flexible.

+Design principles are not absolute, neither are design patterns, although patterns are based around fulfilling and complying to design principles, there are cases where it complies to some and contradicts others.
+In cases like these, you need to leverage the benefits against the detriments, remember these are guidelines.

 # Fundamental Software Design Concepts